fernandopassaia/app_fullstackdemo/README.md

 JWT Token to Auth Parts + Claims + JSON to Data

-CQRS to Receive Queries and Comands and Return Results

 Handler Layer (you can also call it as "Service") to "orchestrate" the requests

 Repositories Layer + Unit of Work + 3 CRUDS (EF Code First)

+CQRS to Receive Queries and Comands and Return Results

-Validation by Contracts
+Validation by Contracts on Commands (Fail-Fast Validations)

 Pattern (BaseCommandResult) for the Returns of the API on a Well-defined type